 The design of Nusii and their proposal viewer is pretty harmless.
 Like PandaDoc, it’s unoffensive but doesn’t exactly light the world up either.
 It’s unlikely to cause issues but could look better.
 It can look a bit 2004 in some places.
 It depends on the look you’re going for with your clients.
 If you make furniture, no issue.
 Websites?
 Not so much.

 Outrageously expensive for what it is.
-With plans starting at $29/mo that don’t include any integrations at all and no custom domain it’s not a good option for low senders.
-You are required to spend $49/mo to get a plan worth having.
+With plans starting at $29/mo that don’t include any integrations at all and no custom domain, it’s not a good option for low senders.
+You have to spend $49/mo to get a business plan worth having.

-It seems freelancers and web professionals but then their pricing doesn’t seem to support the idea that they’re targeting those users.
-It’s sort of in the middle and for agencies but if you were in the market for it and you were a small to medium sized agency, you’d probably opt to go with Better Proposals or Qwilr because you’d get a more modern product and get more for your money in terms of features.
+It seems freelancers and web professionals, but then their pricing doesn’t seem to support the idea that they’re targeting those users.
+It’s sort of for agencies but if you were in the market for it and you were a small to medium-sized agency, you’d probably opt to go with Better Proposals or Qwilr because you’d get a more modern product and more for your money in terms of features.

-They have gone “all in” with Zapier which is great they have Zapier but it’s not a true integration.
-They have no payment integrations, no live chat integrations, only 3 CRM integrations and 9 in total (including Zapier).
+They have gone “all in” with Zapier.
+Don’t get me wrong – Zapier is great, but it’s not a true integration.
+They have no payment integrations, no live chat integrations, only 3 CRM integrations, and 9 in total (including Zapier).
 Pretty poor showing in this department.

 Another poor show here.
 8 templates in total with the design and content being very very poor indeed.
-Much like with Qwilr we’d recommend a sales or proposal writing professional to look at any of these templates before you use them in the wild.
-There’s simply not enough to be useful here – you’d need to do almost everything by yourself.
+Much like with Qwilr, we’d recommend a sales team or a proposal writing professional to look at any of these templates before you use them in the wild.
+There’s simply not enough to be helpful here – you’d need to do almost everything by yourself.